SylwiaGrudkowska/JDemetra-documentation/pages/theory/spectral_AR.md

 can be used in the *visual significance* test as it has as good as those of the AR(30) spectrum abilities to detect trading day effect, but also has a greater false alarm rate[^77].

+[^76]: Definition from '*X-12-ARIMA Reference Manual*' (2011).

+[^77]: The false alarm rate is defined as the fraction of the 50
+    replicates for which a visually significant spectral peak occurred at one of the trading day frequencies being considered in the designated output spectra (SOUKUP, R.J., and FINDLEY, D.F.
+(1999)).